 Are different plans available in the new area?

 If the health plans available to you after your move are the same as the ones available in your current area, your move will not be considered a qualifying event and you won’t qualify for a special open enrollment (SEP) window.
 But if the new area has different health plans available (even if your current plan is available in both areas), your move would count as a qualifying event and you’ll have 60 days to enroll in a new plan.

 If your exchange allows you to make a plan selection from among the QHPs available in your new area on or before the day of your move, your effective date will be the first of the month following the move.
-If you make your plan selection during the 60 days following your move, your coverage effective date will follow the normal effective date rules in your state’s exchange (in all but three states, plan selections made by the 15th of the month have a 1st of the following month effective date; HealthCare.gov will eliminate the 15th-of-the-month deadline in 2022, allowing plan selections to simply take effect the first of the following month).
+If you make your plan selection during the 60 days following your move, your coverage effective date will follow the normal effective date rules in your state’s exchange (in all but two states (Rhode Island and Massachusetts), plan selections made by the 15th of the month have a 1st of the following month effective date; HealthCare.gov will eliminate the 15th-of-the-month deadline in 2022, allowing plan selections to simply take effect the first of the following month).

 The exchanges are permitted to backdate the effective date to the date of your move, but they are not required to.
 So you should expect that your new plan won’t be effective until the first of the month following your move, even if the exchange allows you to enroll in a new plan prior to the date of your move.
 But as long as you’re current with your premiums for your original plan, it will continue to provide emergency care in your new area for the remainder of the month of your move, even if doesn’t have network providers in your new area.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.